-General note The maintenance functions detailed in this Manual are divided into two categories: Maintenance I (Line Maintenance) Maintenance II (Heavy Maintenance) Repairs beyond the levels detailed in Manual I and Maintenance Manual II are not recom- mended as maintenance functions and must be conducted by an ROTAX® authorized overhaul facility.
-Maintenance I (Line Maintenance) Chapter 00,05 and 12 inalitionalitoo) The scope of line maintenance consists of servicing and adjustment of engine compo- nents (including part wear).
+The maintenance functions detailed in this Manual are divided into two categories:

+- Maintenance I (Line Maintenance) - Maintenance II (Heavy Maintenance)

+Repairs beyond the levels detailed in Manual I and Maintenance Manual II are not recommended as maintenance functions and must be in accordance to the current Overhaul Manual (OHM) for the respective engine type.
+Overhaul Manual (OHM) and its appendix is available for any appropriately rated person or entity on request and by following the standards of the original manufacturer.

+Maintenance I (Line Maintenance)

+Chapter 00,05 and 12

+The scope of line maintenance consists of servicing and adjustment of engine components (including part wear).
 All procedures in this Manual are to be considered line maintenance.

+Where applicable, you will be referred to the Maintenance Manual Heavy (MMH) for work above and beyond line maintenance.

+Maintenance II (Heavy Maintenance)

+Separate Manual.

-NOTE Where applicable, you will be referred to the Heavy Maintenance Manual for work above and beyond line maintenance.
-Maintenance II (Heavy Maintenance) Separate Manual.
-Maintenance) Maintenance Manual II details removal, installation and repair of components or parts nor- mally considered beyond the scope of "Line Maintenance".
-NOTE This Manual can only be used in combination with Maintenance Manual I (Line Maintenance), as it builds upon it.
+Maintenance Manual II details removal, installation and repair of components or parts normally considered beyond the scope of "Line Maintenance".

+This Manual can only be used in combination with Maintenance Manual I (Line Maintenance), as it builds upon it.